rkechols/bulk-sms/README.md

 You'll likely need the following environment variables set:
 - `PUSHBULLET_API_KEY`: access token
     (can get this from https://www.pushbullet.com/#settings > Account)
-- `PUSHBULLET_DEVICE_IDEN`: ID of the mobile phone that will be sending SMS (see https://docs.pushbullet.com/#list-devices for help getting this ID)
+- `PUSHBULLET_DEVICE_ID`: ID of the mobile phone that will be sending SMS (see https://docs.pushbullet.com/#list-devices for help getting this ID)

 ### Python packages